 Charlotte Storm Water 600 East Fourth Street Charlotte, N C 28202-2844 OFFC: 704 .
 336 .
 RAIN

 FAX: 704.336.6586

 Rezoning Petition Review

 To: Keith MacVean, CMPC

 From: Matthew Anderson / Doug Lozner / Jeff Hieronymus

-Date of Review: August 13, 2007
+Date of Review: November 9, 2007

-Rezoning Petition #: 07-134
+Rezoning Petition #: 08-13

-Existing Zoning: NS

-Proposed Zoning: NS SPA
+Existing Zoning: UR-2 Proposed Zoning: MUDD

-Location of Property: Approximately 7.75 acres located on the southwest corner of West
+Location of Property: Approximately 2.94 acres located on the southeast corner of N

-Blvd. and Clanton Rd
+Clarkson Street and Cates Street.

-Downstream Complaints
+Downstream Complaints and analysis:

-and analysis: No downstream complaints are observed.
-This site drains to a

-stream listed as impaired by the NC Division of Water Quality.
+Downstream and on-site complaints consist of erosion and blockage.
+This site drains to a stream listed as impaired by the NC Division of Water Quality.

-Source citation: A portion of the water quantity and quality comments reference information gained from the "Post-Construction Ordinance Stakeholders' Group Final Report".
+Source Citation: A portion of the water quantity and quality comments reference information gained from the "Post-Construction Ordinance Stakeholders' Group Final Report".
 This report reflects consensus reached during the Council-approved process to include community input on the proposed ordinance language.
 Other comments, including the environmental permit, stream buffer and some detention requirements reflect existing regulations and ordinances.
-Recommendations Concerning Storm Water: Charlotte Storm Water Services recommends that this petition be revised to include the following notes on the petition:
+Recommendations Concerning Storm Water: Charlotte Storm Water Services recommends that this petition be revised to a CD petition in order to include the following notes on the petition: